sidart/bizdom/_posts/2014-06-03-remembering-karl-marx.md

 On the outbreak of the Revolution of February 1848, Marx was banished from Belgium.
 He returned to Paris, whence, after the March Revolution, he went to Cologne, Germany, where Neue Rheinische Zeitung was published from June 1, 1848, to May 19, 1849, with Marx as editor-in-chief.
 The course of the revolutionary events of 1848-49 splendidly confirmed the alternative theory, just as it has been subsequently confirmed by all proletarian and democratic movements in all countries of the world.
 The victorious counter-revolution first instigated court proceedings against Marx (it acquitted him on February 9, 1849), and then banished him from Germany (May 16, 1849).
 First Marx went to Paris, was again banished after the demonstration of June 13, 1849.

+### **Philips Connection**
+Benjamin Philips built a fortune selling tobacco.
+His son, Lion (1794-1866) was married to Sophie Pressburg, an aunt of Karl Marx.
+Lion's son Frederik Philips was a merchant banker who financed the setting up of the Philips lighting company.
+Though Marx had nothing to do with the company, it was founded 8 years after he died.

 ### **London Days**
 He then immigrated to London and settled there in 1849, till his death.
 In London, Marx required financial support from his collaborator and friend Engles, for, just as it addicts some men to gambling, Marx was addicted to reading and writing, and these activities did not produce much of an income.
 In 1867 the first volume of Das Kapital was published, a work which analysed the capitalist process of production.
 Here Marx elaborated his labour theory of value, which had been influenced by Thomas Hodgskin.